Skip to main content

 If a close family member had clinical depression, you are at higher risk of becoming depressed.

-Some women are at risk after pregnancy.
-Hormones and physical changes after a birth can affect how you feel.
+Some women are at risk of clinical depression during pregnancy or in the first year after having a baby.
+Hormones and physical changes during this period can affect how you feel.
 The stress and responsibilities of a new life can add to a low mood.
+This is called postnatal depression.

 Loneliness